gotzl/tsss/README.md

 * For keys where no sample exists, the samples are resampled to lower/higher pitch.
 This takes a large amount of time.
 * Samples are expected to start with a number that reflects their tune relative to each other
 * Code is a bit messy...
+* Expects 24bit LE 2 channel wavs